SICKAG/sick_scan_xd/doc/faq.md

 # sick_scan FAQ

-## How to run multiple sensors?
+## How to run multiple sensors concurrently?

-:question: How can I run multiple sensors with sick_scan_xd ?
+:question: How can I run multiple sensors concurrently with sick_scan_xd ?

 :white_check_mark: To support multiple sensors, sick_scan_xd has to be started multiple times, with one sick_scan-node for each sensor.
 By default, each sick_scan-node connects to "192.168.0.1" and publishes its pointcloud on topic "cloud".
 Therefore both the node name, the ip-address of the sensor and the pointcloud topic have to be configured differently for each node.